wscherphof/docker-vm/README.md

 - Just run the applicable `docker` script
 - If you're asked for your (sudo) password, it's for accessing the hosts file, where the address is updated (if it changed) so you can consistently connect to the VM by name (e.g. `http://docker` if you have a web server container running)
 - Use `docker -h` if you don't want it to update your hosts file
+- To stop the Docker VM: `docker stop`

 ## Current limitations
 - Only VirtualBox VMs